 Arrange the mesh so that the character’s feet are standing on the local origin or “anchor point” of the model.
 Since a character typically walks upright on a floor, it is much easier to handle if its anchor point (that is, its transform position) is directly on that floor.

-Model in a T-pose if possible.
+See in Glossary if possible.
 This gives you space to refine polygon detail where you need it (such as the underarms).
 This also makes it easier to position your rig inside the Mesh.

 While you are building, clean up your Model.
 Where possible, cap holes, weld verts, and remove hidden faces.
 This helps with skinning, especially automated skinning processes.